Can Dependent Personality Disorder Be Prevented?

 Because it is unclear how people develop DPD there is no definitive way to prevent it from developing.
 What we do know about DPD are the major symptoms:

 - Fear of abandonment

-To combat low self-esteem, begin with reinforcement and self-esteem building exercises.
+To combat low self-esteem, a person will begin with self-esteem building exercises.
 These exercises can be effective for both children and adults.
-To build self-esteem, encourage and reinforce independent behaviors and growth.
-The goal is to have the patient be able to identify his or her positive qualities and abilities on their own.
-This will build confidence and autonomy.
+To build a positive self-image, the affected person is encouraged to grow a sense of confidence and independence.

 Helping a person build confidence and a better sense of self-esteem will reduce the fear of abandonment.
 If a person believes they will be able to take care of themselves, they are less likely to be dependent on others.